 \subsection{Budgeted Governance Gate:}

 This pattern enforces carbon budgets at governance checkpoints to bound the cost of validation and regeneration. \begin{itemize} \item \textbf{Context:} Applied at approval checkpoints such as validation of pull requests, Continuous Integration pipeline stages, or release reviews. \item \textbf{Problem:} Validation may involve unbounded computation and carbon expense due to repeated regeneration and/or extensive testing cycles. \item \textbf{Solution:} The governance action consumes carbon budget tokens via the proposed Carbon Budget Manager.
-If the carbon budget is depleted, the gate may deny the request, request a re-attempt in a lower-carbon window, or request human review. \end{itemize}
+If the carbon budget is depleted, the gate may deny the request, request a re-attempt in a lower-carbon window, or request human review.
+This ensures that sustainability constraints are enforced at operational decision points. \end{itemize}